tom-code/gomat/README.md

 ### how to use test application

+- compile
+  `go build -o gomat github.com/tom-code/gomat/demo`

 - create directory to hold keys and certificates `mkdir pem`
-- generate CA key and certificate using `gomat ca-bootstrap`
+- generate CA key and certificate using `./gomat ca-bootstrap`
-- generate controller key and certificate using `gomat ca-createuser 100`
+- generate controller key and certificate using `./gomat ca-createuser 100`
   - 100 is example node-id of controller
 - find device IP
   - discover command can be used to discover matter devices and their ip address